BarbyKelly/quizproject/README.md

 [Back to top](#contents)

 ## Website Structure
-This website includes three pages: home page, quiz results page and info page.
-Call it something else?
+This website includes one page where different areas can be accessed via buttons.
+- Welcome and Instructions area with buttons,
+- Quiz area with buttons,
+- Extra area with buttons.

 ### Wireframes